Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 Like teaser images, however, this style of table arises in computer graphics before entering computer vision; see Figure~\ref{fig:table_examples} (a) for an early example.
 Early graphics results tables primarily showed runtime comparisons, rather than accuracy or quality evaluations.
 These tables are used in computer vision for showing machine learning performance at least as early as 1999 (Figure \ref{fig:table_examples} (b)).
 Interestingly, tables from this era usually had methods in the columns and different data examples in the rows, in contrast to the later tables which have evaluation metrics in columns and methods in rows.
 This swap also aided readability, as it is easier to scan vertically than horizontally \cite{luckiesh1941effect}.

-Today, competition on major vision problems is fierce.
+As competition has heated up, results tables have grown.
 For example, compare the table in Figure \ref{fig:table_examples} (c), from a 2012 paper, to the table in Figure \ref{fig:table_examples} (d), from a 2021 paper.
 The benchmark remains ImageNet, though performance has surged from 40\% top-1 accuracy to over 85\%, but the competing state-of-the-art includes dozens of models and differ by only fractions of a percent.
-Even highly geometric papers, like the best paper from CVPR 2022, involve machine learning methods and empirical evaluation (Figure \ref{fig:table_examples} (f)).
+Even highly geometric papers, like the example in Figure \ref{fig:table_examples} (f), now involve empirical evaluation.

-More broadly, in computer vision there is widespread assumption that research inherently involves competition between technical methods (and the researchers who have the resources to implement such methods).
+More broadly, in computer vision there is a widespread assumption that research inherently involves competition between technical methods.
 Several of our participants described academic publication using free market metaphors.
 P2 explains his research output: \textit{``publication was really fast during that time because there was not a lot of competition.''} P3 explained that CVPR has become inaccessible to students because \textit{``supply and demand''} have raised the standards for publication.
 P4 described vision as \textit{``very industrial''} and gave examples of techniques that students use to optimize their arXiv submissions to reach as many eyes as possible.
-P6 compares benchmarks to arcade game leaderboards: \textit{``If it's an established benchmark, there's like there's somebody who has the lead right?
-Like you would have on like a classic video game arcade machine, right?
-It's like I have to just get my initials at the top right?
-That's exactly what they're doing, and that's frustrating.''} P5 and P8 advise their students to avoid working on research which forces them into competition with large companies.
-P5: \textit{``I tell them, don't work on problems that, you know, a lot of people are working on right now, you can't possibly compete with Facebook, Google, Amazon because you're not as computing heavy.''}